regulatory

 Audit trail connects to several adjacent concepts that compliance and security teams use in overlapping contexts.

 Chain of custody is the more forensic variant.
-Where an audit trail documents all system activity, chain of custody specifically tracks the handling of a particular piece of evidence from collection through regulatory submission.
-The chain of custody record proves the evidence hasn't been modified between original capture and its use in proceedings.
+Where an audit trail documents all system activity, chain of custody specifically tracks the handling of a particular piece of evidence from collection through regulatory submission, proving the evidence hasn't been modified between original capture and its use in proceedings.
 Audit trails feed chain of custody records, but the two operate at different scopes.

 Data lineage is the engineering complement.
 It tracks how data moves and transforms through systems, from source to final state.
-If transaction data is aggregated or enriched before reaching the AML engine, data lineage documentation shows exactly what transformations occurred.
-That matters when a model's output is contested: the question isn't just what the model decided, but what data it was working with and whether any transformation introduced error.
+If transaction data is aggregated or enriched before reaching the AML engine, lineage documentation shows exactly what transformations occurred.
+That matters when a model's output is contested: the question covers what the model decided, what data it was working with, and whether any transformation introduced error.

 WORM storage is the technical infrastructure that makes audit trails legally defensible.
 The SEC's Rule 17a-4 for broker-dealers requires electronic records to be stored in a non-rewriteable, non-erasable format.
 WORM storage is the standard implementation for records with evidentiary requirements.